slobentanzer/causality_perspective_2023/manuscript.md

 In fact, we often deduce causality from observation (i.e., we “jump to conclusions”), which is indicative of a strong inductive bias [@doi:10.1126/science.1192788].
 A good *heuristic* is the application of a suitable bias to a problem, such that the solution can be considered acceptable despite limited resources.

-In machine learning (ML), we can distinguish between useful and harmful biases.
+In machine learning, we can distinguish between useful and harmful biases.
 Harmful biases are common issues in the technical process of training models; they include, for instance, sampling bias, selection bias, confirmation bias, overfitting, and underfitting [@doi:10.48550/arXiv.1908.09635].
-While addressing harmful biases is a crucial part of ML, we will not discuss them further in this perspective.
+While addressing harmful biases is a crucial part of machine learning, we will not discuss them further in this perspective.

 Useful biases, on the other hand, are biases that are introduced into a model to improve its performance.
-Since most models developed in biomedical research and the broader ML community are inductive models, one of the most discussed useful biases is *inductive bias*.
+Since most models developed in biomedical research and the broader machine learning community are inductive models, one of the most discussed useful biases is *inductive bias* [@doi:10.1613/jair.731].
 For instance, PK on protein interactions can impact inference on activation cascades; only upstream proteins can activate downstream proteins, not vice versa.

 ### Why do we need biases?

 The human mind will be the gold standard for reasoning for the foreseeable future.
 However, human reasoning is limited by our sensory and mnemonic capacity; we cannot reason about high-dimensional data since we can neither perceive it nor keep it in memory.
-Machine learning seems like the ideal solution, but the "No Free Lunch" theorems present a fundamental challenge: no single learning algorithm may be universally superior across all problem domains [@no-free-lunch;@doi:10.1613/jair.731;@doi:10.48550/arXiv.2304.05366].
+Machine learning seems like the ideal solution, but the "No Free Lunch" theorems present a fundamental challenge: no single learning algorithm may be universally superior across all problem domains [@no-free-lunch].
 Although they have recently been challenged [@doi:10.48550/arXiv.2304.05366], these theorems highlight the inherent difficulty in designing algorithms that generalise well from specific training data to new, unseen data.
 Inductive biases guide algorithms in making educated guesses about unseen data, thereby improving their generalisation capabilities [@doi:10.1098/rspa.2021.0068].